-After the first intervention Edison intervened with "smart energy audits" in other FAI properties in Lombardy, Piedmont and Veneto: Villa Necchi Campiglio (Milan), Villa dei Vescovi (Padua) Masino Castle and Park (Turin) and Villa and Collection Panza (Varese).
-The collaboration has become substantial over the years with various activities that trace a common path towards sustainabiliservices, electric mobility, official supply of certified renewable energy and gas and a biodiversity protection project.
+After the first intervention Edison intervened with "smart energy audits" in other FAI properties in Lombardy, Piedmont and Veneto: Villa Necchi Campiglio (Milan), Villa dei Vescovi (Padua).
+Masino Castle and Park (Turin) and Villa and Collection Panza (Varese).
+The collaboration has become substantial over the years with various activities that trace a common path towards sustainabilibelieves it is fundamental to support culture ty and more efficient resource use: energy services, electric mobility, official supply of certified renewable energy and gas and a biodiversity protection project.